cybernova/DNSaxfr/README.md

 -h              Display the help and exit
 -i              Interactive mode
--p              Use proxychains to safely query name servers -z              Save the zone transfer in the wd in this form: domain_axfr.log
+-p              Use proxychains to safely query name servers -q 							      Quiet mode when using proxychains (all proxychains' output is discarded) -r							       Test recursively every subdomain of a vulnerable domain -z              Save the zone transfer in the wd in this form: domain_axfr.log

 ```